Frank Broers

-Frank Broers (born August 29, 1977 in Alkmaar, Netherlands) is a Dutch retired football defender.
+Frank Broers (born August 29, 1977) is a Dutch retired football defender.

 Club career

 He made his debut in Dutch professional football on March 14, 1998 for NAC in a competition match against FC Twente (1-0).
 He later played for FC Emmen before joining Sparta in 2003.
 After being demoted to the reserves by then manager Wiljan Vloet, Broers left Sparta for VVV and he returned to Emmen in 2007.
 When he couldn't agree terms with Emmen for a new contract he left for Go Ahead Eagles in summer 2008.

 He retired when he left amateur side Kozakken Boys in January 2011.

 Later years

 He was named physical coach and assistant to the NAC U-21 manager in summer 2013.